- What's On

 - About Us

 - Support Us

 "To foster, produce and promote excellent theatre that provokes examination of Canadian life and our place in the world."

 GCTC’s legal name is Great Canadian Theatre Corporation and it is a federally incorporated not-for-profit corporation set up to deliver programs for the benefit of the public good.
 GCTC is also a registered charity (119235836 RR0001) which allows the company to issue tax receipts for donations.

 Last season over 30,000 people attended our productions.
-In describing what they like best about GCTC, our audience members often refer to the quality and variety of the plays presented, the intimacy of the theatre space, our Canadian content and our flexible subscription pass.
-Most importantly though, we continue to bring Canadian theatre to an ever-expanding audience including over 1000 students from local high schools, Carleton University, University of Ottawa, and Algonquin College attend GCTC productions through our student matinee program or with a student subscription.
+In describing what they like best about GCTC, our audience members often refer to the quality and variety of the plays presented, the intimacy of the theatre space, and our Canadian content.
+Most importantly though, we continue to bring Canadian theatre to an ever-expanding audience including over 1000 students from local high schools, Carleton University, University of Ottawa, and Algonquin College attend GCTC productions through our student matinee program.